liuxueyang/DownloadWallpaper/README.md

 threshold  : It is a integer which represents the number of wallpapers you want to download for EACH category.

-mode       : online or local. online option means the URLS of wallpapers are crawled from the Internet if necessary or read directory from the Database. local option means the URLS of wallpapers is read from local *.org.
+mode       : online or local. online option means the URLS of wallpapers are crawled from the Internet if necessary or read directly from the Database. local option means the URLS of wallpapers is read from local *.org.
 Note: The *.org files is generated using --logfile option.

 --proxy    : If this option is given, the script will use socks5 proxy when downloading wallpapers using wget and proxychains.
 This option is optional.